tellery/website/docs/how-to-use/create-story.md

 ### Edit SQL

-When a new question is created, Tellery will automatically open an question editor.
+When a new question is created, Tellery will automatically open a question editor.
 Start writing your SQL there.

 Click the "Edit SQL`<>`" on the bottom right of any existing question block to bring up its SQL in the question editor.